HTML Encode

 What characters are encoded? expand_more

-The tool encodes the five characters that have special meaning in HTML: & (ampersand) becomes &amp;, < (less than) becomes &lt;, > (greater than) becomes &gt;, " (double quote) becomes &quot;, and ' (single quote) becomes &#39;.
+The tool encodes exactly the five characters that have reserved meaning in HTML: & becomes &amp;, < becomes &lt;, > becomes &gt;, " becomes &quot;, and ' becomes &#39;.
+All other characters are passed through unchanged.